yuztra/yuztra/README.md

 That person in particular is an absolute idiot who backstabs my friend maple and gaslights others into thinking maple is a bad person.
 If you got here from that person's Discord account...

 # CONGRATS!!!
-YOU HAVE BEEN TRICKED BY THE FULLMOON EMPIRE!!!
+YOU HAVE BEEN TRICKED BY THE YUZTRA EMPIRE!!!

 <p align="center">
   <a href="https://web.archive.org/web/20240301204319/https://yuzu-emu.org/">archived yuzu homepage</a> |